swagger-api/swagger.io-docs/docs/spec-explained/examples.md

 * schemas (data models),

-* individual properties in schemas,
+* individual properties in schemas.

 Examples can be used by tools and libraries, for instance, Swagger UI auto-populates request bodies based on input schema examples, and some API mocking tools use examples to generate mock responses.